Skip to content

 LastPass used to be the default recommendation.
 Then they got breached in 2022 and encrypted vault data was exposed.
 They have made improvements since then, but the trust damage was massive and, honestly, warranted.
 1Password's dual-key architecture (master password plus Secret Key) means even a hypothetical server breach yields nothing useful.
 That is a structural advantage, not just a marketing claim.

-Dashlane bundles a VPN with its premium plan, which is cool if you do not already have one.
+Dashlane bundles a VPN with its premium plan, which is cool if you don't already have one.
 Their interface is nice.
-But it is more expensive than 1Password for comparable features, and their developer tooling is nonexistent.
-If you are not a developer and you want a VPN included, Dashlane is worth a look.
+But it's more expensive than 1Password for comparable features, and their developer tooling is nonexistent.
+If you aren't a developer and you want a VPN included, Dashlane is worth a look.
 Otherwise, 1Password wins on almost every dimension I care about.

 Quick Comparison Snapshot 1Password 4.7 Bitwarden 4.2 LastPass 3.5 Dashlane 4.1 Overall rating based on security, UX, features, and value (These are my subjective ratings after trying all four)